naraina20/assignment-modalia/README.md

   - Testing Abort and Clear functionality.
 - Ensures core features work consistently and regressions are minimized.

+## Took more time
+- I know the project is simple and expected to take lessor time to complete but I thought that I should complete it without taking help of Ai at least the core functionality of that webapp.
+So it took time to think about genrate function and all.
+- One more reason for the late submission is the use of Cypress.
+I used Cypress in my previous company at a basic level, and it took me some time to get it done.

 ## Leverage AI to accelerate workflow